blaster32blaster/dockerize/readme.md

             if (array_key_exists('path', $parsedURL)) {
                 $relativeURL = $parsedURL['path'];
             }
-- create a dockerhub account for asrc federal to house base images
+- create a dockerhub account to house base images
 - create images with just databases for temps
 - it seems like adding phpcs globally isnt working right, add to the project composer.json